 Kayaking in Kerry

 Leave the mainland behind and paddle west in the direction of islands rich in history and culture, visiting locations steeped in archaeology and marine wildlife.
-Where the ancient monks settled on the Skellig Rock, to old monastic ruins on Church Island, drift over to St Finians Bay, or head to the Blasket islands soaked in history, tradition, wildlife and stories; the Atlantic is your oyster!
+From where the ancient monks settled on the Skellig Rock, to old monastic ruins on Church Island, drift over to St Finians Bay, or head to the Blasket Islands soaked in history, tradition, wildlife and stories; the Atlantic is your oyster!